 #1: Every time you feel guilty, stop and view it from all sides.
 Imagine guilt as that ball, hold it in your hand and look at it.
 Awareness is the first step.

 #2: Ask yourself, “Have I caused harm?”
 And, “Is guilt the appropriate emotion here?”

 #3: Explore what’s driving your feeling of guilt.
 Do you feel obligated?
 Are you concerned that someone will like you less, if you say ‘no’?

 #4: Let it go.
 You can’t go backwards.
 But you can go forward a bit wiser, by learning from your experience.
 If you have done something (which does happen) that sparks guilt, learn from it.
 Fess up.
 Apologize.
 Talk about it.
 Move on.

-We’re humans.
+We’re human.
 We mess up sometimes.
 But this doesn’t make us a ‘bad’ person.

 Admitting to guilt is hard, so I will ‘fess up’.
 When I was younger, I would pulverize myself with guilt if I ‘caused harm’ to someone else.
 Now I know, the reason I was beating myself up, was I thought if I felt bad enough, I could make the other person feel sorry for me.
 Ugh.

-#5: All the other guilt – let it go of, because guilt is the fuel behind over-pleasing and anxiety.
+#5: All the other guilt – let it go, because guilt is the fuel behind over-pleasing and anxiety.